Marco Pisano

 Marco Giovanni Pisano (born 13 August 1981) is an Italian retired professional footballer who played as a left-sided defender.

 Career

 Early career

 Pisano started his career at S.S.
 Lazio youth team.
 He joined Brescia of Serie B in January 2000, exchanged with Mauro Coppini.
 He was on loan to Serie C1 clubs in 2000–01 & 2001–02 season.
 He made his Serie A debut for Brescia on 20 October 2002, against Bologna.

-In summer 2004, he joined U.C.
-Sampdoria.
+In summer 2004, he joined UC Sampdoria.

 Palermo

 In June 2006, Pisano was involved in a 5 men swap deal with Palermo: Palermo signed including Aimo Diana (€5M), and Pisano (€4M) in 4-year contracts; Sampdoria signed Massimo Bonanni (50% for €2M), left back Pietro Accardi (€2M) and Christian Terlizzi (50% for €1.5M) in return.
 Pisano replaced departed Fabio Grosso as left back.

 Torino

-In January 2008, Pisano along with Diana (tagged for €1.2 million), were transferred to Torino F.C., in a temporary deal and a definitive deal respectively.
+In January 2008, Pisano along with Diana (tagged for €1.2 million), were transferred to Torino FC, in a temporary deal and a definitive deal respectively.
 At the end of season Torino bought Pisano for €1.5 million in a 3-year deal.

 During 2009–10 season, Ultras of Torino attacked the players during David Di Michele's birthday party.
 After the incident the players involved: Di Michele, Massimo Loviso, Riccardo Colombo, Aimo Diana, Pisano, Francesco Pratali, Paolo Zanetti were transferred to other clubs and only Rolando Bianchi, Matteo Rubin and Angelo Ogbonna were remained.

 On 27 January 2010 Bari signed the left-back on loan from Torino, the midfielder Filippo Antonelli has gone the other way.
 However, Pisano managed to play only one single game with Bari during his time at the club.
 Despite only an appearance, Torino also paid Bari €120,000 as a premium (premi di valorizzazione).